bnb-chain/greenfield-whitepaper/part3.md

 #### 16.3.1 Create and Edit Validator

-To be a validator, the runner must self-delegate BNB, and then a proposal should be submitted to get votes from the existing validators.
-After the passing of the proposal, a transaction for creating the validator should be submitted.
-The self delegation is required, and the open delegation from other delegators will be also supported.
+To be a validator, the runner must self-delegate BNB, grants the stake authorization to the gov module account, and then a proposal should be submitted to get votes from the existing validators.
+After the passing of the proposal, the validator would be created, and the self-delegation would be done by the gov module automatically.
+The self delegation is required, and the open delegation from other delegators will be also supported later.

 The validator creation logic should be changed later to reduce the concern of Cartels.